CherishingWish/little-DoH-test/README.md

 3. Make sure no process occupy the 53 port，otherwise the program will quit immediately.
 4. start DoHc.exe
 5. Than you can bypass DNS pollution, view websites like nhentai.net maybe?
+# How to use DoH.exe
+Just open it.